• Skip to primary navigation

 Sautéed Mushrooms with Garlic and White Wine Pin - The Heirloom Pantry

-Sautéed Mushrooms with Garlic and White Wine is a healthy, gluten-free side that is loaded with flavor and comes together quickly.
+Sautéed Mushrooms with Garlic and White Wine is an easy, gluten-free side that is loaded with flavor and comes together quickly.
 These buttery mushrooms call for just a few ingredients, including mushrooms, garlic, parsley, and white wine.
-Serve sautéed mushrooms with steak, chicken, fish, or a sliced toasted baguette.
+Serve sautéed mushrooms with garlic steak, dutch oven chicken, buttery fish, or a sliced toasted baguette.

 Sautéed mushrooms with White Wine in white bowl.